-WHY DO WE NEED THE BAN COMMERCIAL MARIJUANA ACTIVITIES INITIATIVE TO PASS?
+WHY DO WE NEED TO BAN COMMERCIAL MARIJUANA CULTIVATION?

 - The adjoining counties Tuolumne, Amador and Stanislaus Counties have all banned the commercial cultivation of marijuana.